open-telemetry/opentelemetry.io/content/en/docs/languages/java/sdk.md

 `io.opentelemetry:opentelemetry-exporter-otlp:{{% param vers.otel %}}`.

 Internally, these exporters depend on various client libraries to execute HTTP and gRPC requests.
-There is no single HTTP / gRPC client library that satisfies all use cases in the Java ecosystem:
+There is no single HTTP / gRPC client library which satisfies all use cases in the Java ecosystem:

 - Java 11+ brings the built-in `java.net.http.HttpClient`, but